indiana-university/rivet-icons/README.md

 ## Icon specifications

-All of the Rivet icon artwork can be found in the Illustrator file in `./rivet-icons-source.ai`.
+Original icon artwork is located in the Illustrator file in `./rivet-icons-source.ai`.
 Each icon is drawn on its own artboard to the following specifications:

 - 16&times;16px grid
 - 2px stroke for all icon outlines